Oli-C/GeoTrack-API/README.md

 ## Quick start (Docker Compose)
 This repo includes Docker Compose for Postgres + the API.

-What you get:
-- Postgres 16 exposed on `localhost:5432`
+- Postgres exposed on `localhost:5432`
 - API exposed on `http://localhost:8080`
 - EF Core migrations run automatically on API startup